Healthy Cinnamon Rolls! I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 This recipe uses both whole-wheat pastry flour (my fav) and all-purpose flour.
 This combination achieves that light and fluffy texture.

-However, if you want to make these 100% whole-wheat cinnamon rolls, go right ahead!
+If you want to make these 100% whole-wheat cinnamon rolls, go right ahead!
 Just make sure you use whole-wheat pastry flour.
 Rolls made with 100% whole-wheat pastry flour will still be nice and fluffy, but they’ll be a bit more dense compared to the recipe as-written.

 Use a little bit of cornstarch